 More about the Community Contribution Tax Credit Program:

 The Community Contribution Tax Credit Program is a key financing mechanism for the construction of affordable homes in Florida.
-Established in 1980 to facilitate partnerships between private and nonprofit organizations, CCTCP has been successful in reducing poverty, providing economic opportunity, and expanding affordable homeownership.
+Established in 1980 to facilitate partnerships between private and nonprofit organizations, CCTCP has been successful in reducing poverty, providing economic opportunity, and expanding affordable homeownership for low-income individuals.

 The program encourages private sector participation in community improvement projects by providing up to a 50 percent tax credit on donations made to approved nonprofit organizations.
 Since 1998, Habitat for Humanity affiliates have used CCTCP to partner with more than 800 community-based businesses, leveraging state funds with private donations to build over 4,000 affordable homes throughout Florida.
 Locally, Habitat for Humanity of Lee and Hendry Counites has utilized CCTCP to partner with 64 unique businesses, building over 500 affordable homes in Southwest Florida.

 In the Florida House of Representative, the Ways & Means Committee oversees all tax legislation and, therefore, CCTCP allocations.
-Thank you for joining us in telling the Ways & Means Committee members to support hardworking families and affordable homeownership by restoring CCTCP funding this legislative session.
+We ask you to join us in telling the Ways & Means Committee members to support hardworking families and affordable homeownership by restoring CCTCP funding this legislative session.